He Didn’t: An “Arrested Development” Writer On Twitter’s Most-Used Political Meme

-Emmy Award winner John Levenstein says a meme might be the best way to kill a good joke.

-Lately, Twitter has come to resemble the final scene of Spartacus; with untold legions of opinion-havers all claiming to be the same person.
-Rather than Spartacus, however, these folks all claim to be Ron Howard’s narrator from the recently revived sitcom Arrested Development.
+Lately, Twitter has come to resemble the final scene of Spartacus; with untold legions of opinion-havers claiming to be the same person.
+Rather than the Thracian gladiator, however, these folks are posing as Ron Howard’s narrator from the recently revived Arrested Development.

 NARRATORS VOICE: